GuyEldad/ShadowExtension/README.md

 - Adding an exclusion rule for the executable in your antivirus software.
 - Temporarily disabling your antivirus software.

 ## Contact

 For questions or feedback, please contact me via https://www.linkedin.com/in/guy-eldad/

+Copyright
 © 2025 Guy Eldad.
 All rights reserved.

-Created by: github.com/GuyEldad